pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.md

     username: null
     password: null
   #!
 Container image versions for various components of Learning Center.
 The Learning Center
-  #!
-Operator will need to be modified to read names of images for the registry
+  #! operator needs to be modified to read names of images for the registry
   #! and docker-in-docker from config map to enable disconnected install.
   #!   https://github.com/eduk8s/eduk8s-operator/issues/112
   #!
 Prepull images to nodes in cluster.
-Should be empty list if no images
+Should be an empty list if no images
   #! should be prepulled.
 Normally you would only want to prepull workshop
   #! images.
 This is done to reduce start-up times for sessions.
   prepullImages: ["base-environment"]